When I heard that there was another gelato shop in the west, the first thought that came to me was – another one?

-Flavours during my time of visit included Creamy Peanut Butter, Dark Chocolate, Rum & Raisin, Mister Espresso & Banana, Salted Caramel, Hojicha, Strawberry & Basil, Chocolate & Orange, and the intriguing and seasonal Pandan Lotus with Salted Egg Mooncake.
+Flavours during my time of visit included Creamy Peanut Butter, Dark Chocolate, Rum & Raisin, Mister Espresso & Banana, Salted Caramel, Hojicha, Strawberry & Basil, and Chocolate & Orange.

 One Stone Three Birds encourages customers to walk in and try their all their flavours before making a decision.